 The most problematic use of English in higher education is probably writing.
 Writing tasks vary from writing short answers in examinations to writing essays, reports, dissertations, theses, journal articles and maybe monographs and textbooks.
-EAP courses usually pay attention to the process of writing – planning, organising, presenting, re-writing, and proof-reading.
+EAP courses usually pay attention to the process of writing – planning, organising, presenting, re-writing, editing and and proof-reading.
 Typical writing skills include research and using sources, writing different text types as well as different genres, and using an appropriate style with a degree of accuracy.
 Nowadays, there is usually a focus on summarising, citation and referencing in order to avoid plagiarism.
 Students, for example, also need to do a large amount of reading, listening and note-taking.
 This must be done flexibly and involves surveying the text, skimming for gist or general impression, scanning to locate specifically required information as well as intensive study of specific sections of the text.
 Listening involves following a lecture or discussion, which means recognising lecture organisation and extracting relevant points to summarise.
 In both reading and listening, language skills such as understanding important points, distinguishing the main ideas from supporting detail, recognising unsupported claims and claims supported by evidence and following an argument are essential as are recognising known words and deducing the meaning of unfamiliar words and word groups from the context.
 Speaking is becoming increasingly important as teaching methods change to involve more group work.
 Making presentations involves producing and using notes, planning and presenting.
 Discussion includes interrupting politely, asking questions, agreeing and disagreeing.
 More recently, in addition, use of on-line discussion facilities of VLEs (Virtual Learning Environments) is becoming important (Gillett & Weetman, 2005).

 2.2.
 Knowledge of language